SpectivOfficial/live-tour-lab/README.md

 If you in any way feel inspired by VR and what it can do for mankind, please Star & Watch this Github repo and take part in its evolution.
 This is a humble beginning.
 It took us 20 years last time, but we reached almost every person on the planet, with twice as many users as Google & Facebook combined.
 Big things can be done.

-What you see in this repo is a beginning, not an end.
-It is today 21 components making it easier to create tours.
+What you see in this repo is today 21 components making it easier to create tours.
 We needs 100'ds.
 As all cinematic VR content of today, the experience suffers from lack of parallax responsiveness, too slow hardware to keep up with the resolution needed, bulky media files, expensive cameras, and a million other issues.
 We will solve all of that.

 Dream big, start small, begin now.

 Again, I have put my heart and soul into this, please do me the honor of both Starring and Watching the Repo.
-Magic can be done, one small step at a time.

 Welcome to send me an email directly.
 I have always put pride in being accessible and I look forward to hearing from you: anders@livetourlab.com

-Immediate development requests.
+Short term contribution wanted.
 If you have other ideas, please write to me as well.

-Short term contribution wanted:
 - [ ] 3PP video players for 2D videos
 - [ ] 3PP video players for Pano videos
 - [ ] Model: Pick up and rotate a product.